 Michael E. Mone, Jr.

-Michael Mone practices in all areas of civil litigation, specializing in complex tort liability, medical malpractice, motor vehicle liability, and products liability.
+Michael Mone practices in all areas of civil litigation, specializing in medical malpractice, motor vehicle, construction, premises, and products liability.
 Over the last 15 years, Michael has been involved in some of the largest verdicts and settlements in Massachusetts.
 Before joining the firm in 1999, Michael served as an Assistant District Attorney in Norfolk County, gaining valuable trial experience while prosecuting a broad spectrum of criminal cases in the District and Superior Courts.
+Michael is an active member of the Massachusetts Bar Association as well as the Massachusetts Academy of Trial Attorneys.
+Michael also devotes a significant portion of his practice to representing lawyers and doctors in professional malpractice and disciplinary claims.

 $15 million settlement on behalf of the estate of a young doctor who was killed instantly when a large elevating scaffold collapsed and fell 140’ to the street below, crushing his car as he sat in traffic.
 Click here to read a Massachusetts Lawyers Weekly article on the case.